Analyzing OMNIQ (OMQS) and Its Peers

-OMNIQ (OTCMKTS:OMQS – Get Rating) is one of 78 publicly-traded companies in the “Computer integrated systems design” industry, but how does it weigh in compared to its rivals?
-We will compare OMNIQ to similar businesses based on the strength of its valuation, earnings, institutional ownership, dividends, risk, profitability and analyst recommendations.
+OMNIQ (OTCMKTS:OMQS – Get Rating) is one of 78 publicly-traded companies in the “Computer integrated systems design” industry, but how does it contrast to its competitors?
+We will compare OMNIQ to similar businesses based on the strength of its analyst recommendations, valuation, risk, earnings, dividends, institutional ownership and profitability.

 9.3% of OMNIQ shares are held by institutional investors.
 Comparatively, 57.2% of shares of all “Computer integrated systems design” companies are held by institutional investors.
-23.2% of OMNIQ shares are held by company insiders.
-Comparatively, 11.3% of shares of all “Computer integrated systems design” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+23.2% of OMNIQ shares are held by insiders.
+Comparatively, 11.3% of shares of all “Computer integrated systems design” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-This table compares OMNIQ and its rivals’ net margins, return on equity and return on assets.

-This table compares OMNIQ and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares OMNIQ and its competitors revenue, earnings per share and valuation.

 |Gross Revenue